wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 ethdo validator credentials set --validator=123 --execution-address=0x8f…9F --account=Wallet/Account --passphrase=secret
 ```

-setting the execution address, account and passphrase to your own values.
+using your own account and passphrase.

 ### Generate the credentials change operation (offline)
-Generating the credentials change operation offline requires information from the online component, so is somewhat more involved than the online process, however does not expose mnemonics, private keys, or passphrases to servers that are connected to the internet.
+Generating the credentials change operation offline requires information from the online component and is more involved than the online process, however does not expose mnemonics, private keys, or passphrases to servers that are connected to the internet.
 The process is below.

 #### Obtain data required for offline generation.
 Generating the credentials change operation requires information that comes from an online beacon node.
 As such, on your _online_ server you need to run the following command: